nwjun/ICT-Club-KMM/README.md

 # :computer: ICT-Club-KMM
 Hello everyone!
 Here is the site where you can find all our club activities' materials!
-If there's any bug or better solution, don't hesitate pull requests~:sparkles::sparkles:
+If there's any bug or better solution, don't hesitate to pull requests~:sparkles::sparkles:
 <br><br>

 ## :pushpin: Outline